Build instructions

 Local build

-Use standard meson tools to build it locally on Linux.
+You can use standard meson tools to build crosswords locally on Linux.
 You’ll need recent versions of most libraries to get this to build.
-In general, we test crosswords on the latest released Fedora, openSUSE, and Ubuntu, but it’s not guaranteed to build on older versions.
+In general, we test crosswords on the latest released Fedora, openSUSE, and Ubuntu, but it’s not guaranteed to build on older versions of linux.

 $ meson setup _build -Dlocaledir=/usr/share/locale